15 min read

 Do Facebook lead ads work for B2B?

 Yes, but with caveats.
-B2B lead ads typically have higher CPLs ($35-$75) and require tighter targeting.
-Use job title and industry targeting, add qualifying custom questions (company size, budget), and consider LinkedIn Lead Gen Forms as an alternative if your audience is primarily on LinkedIn.
+B2B lead ads typically have higher CPLs ($35-$75) and need tighter targeting.
+Use job title and industry targeting, add qualifying custom questions like company size or budget, and consider LinkedIn Lead Gen Forms if your audience lives on LinkedIn.

 What’s the minimum budget for Facebook lead ads?

-Technically, you can start with as little as $1/day.
-However, we recommend a minimum of $10-$20/day to give Meta’s algorithm enough data to optimize.
+Technically you can start with as little as $1/day, but we recommend $10-20/day for at least 5-7 days to give Meta’s algorithm enough data to optimize.
 Running less than $5/day often results in poor delivery and unreliable data.

-Can I use lead ads for Instagram too?
+Can I use lead ads on Instagram too?

 Yes.
-When you create a Facebook Lead Ad campaign, your ads automatically run on both Facebook and Instagram (unless you manually exclude placements).
-The lead form experience is the same on both platforms.
+When you create a Facebook lead ad campaign, your ads automatically run on both Facebook and Instagram unless you manually exclude placements.
+The instant form experience is the same on both platforms.

 How do I improve lead quality from Facebook lead ads?